-"To use the power of play to inspire the builders of tomorrow, their environment and communities" Note, it's not "build a better brick that has the best adhesion and dominates the category".
+To use the power of play to inspire the builders of tomorrow, their environment and communities.

+Note, it's not "build a better brick that has the best adhesion and dominates the category".
 It sets up a higher order purpose that inspires the brand's team and the wider world.

+Sustainability superpowers

-Sustainability superpowers A fun way to think about sustainability: finding your company's superpower, and then wrapping sustainable practice around it as its electromagenetic forcefield.
-Take Amazon as an example.
-Amazon's superpower is being able to get you just about anything you want, at any time, and anywhere.
-Now, they've committed to having a zero carbon footprint by 2040.
+A fun way to think about sustainability: finding your company's superpower, and then wrapping sustainable practice around it as its electromagnetic forcefield.

+Take Amazon.
+Their superpower is being able to get you just about anything you want, at any time, and anywhere.
+They have committed to having a zero carbon footprint by 2040.
 If you consider the influence that's going to have on their incredibly complex logistical business, it's going to require a fundamental reworking of how they operate.

-That's what it means to make sustainable practice your brand's forcefield - ensuring you thrive in perpetuity.
+That's what it means to make sustainable practice your brand's forcefield: ensuring you thrive in perpetuity.

 How would your business results look if your impact was built into your bottom line?

 One of the key issues when it comes to delivering sustainability is measurement and accountability.

-The brains at Harvard Business School lead the thinking on this, and they've come up with the Impact Weighted Accounts Initiative.
+Harvard Business School leads the thinking on this, and they've come up with the Impact Weighted Accounts Initiative.
 This method for assessing a company factors in the negative impact the company has on the environment in monetary terms and subtracts it from their declared profit.

 Their most recent study on this basis found that 15% of the firms assessed would have had their profit margin completely wiped out.
 And overall, a third of companies would have decreased profit by 25%.

-This way of looking at a company's impact and success is a step in the right direction because it's tied to the bottom line - and helps brands hold themselves accountable. "...many companies are creating environmental costs that exceed their total profit (EBITDA).
+This way of looking at a company's impact and success is a step in the right direction because it's tied to the bottom line and helps brands hold themselves accountable.

+"Many companies are creating environmental costs that exceed their total profit (EBITDA).
 Of the 1,694 companies which had positive EBITDA in 2018, 252 firms (15%) would see their profit more than wiped out by the environmental damage they caused, while 543 firms (32%) would see their EBITDA reduced by 25% or more."

-Harvard Business Review 'How to measure a company's real impact' (Sept 20) Source: data based on analysing IWAI's extensive dataset for 2018 20) e The business case Millennials and Gen Z now actively vote with their dollars A vitally inportant shift in the consumer landscape is the importance of Millennials and Gen Z, and their vastly different attitudes to sustainability compared to the generations that went before them.
-Given that Gen Z will soon be the largest consumer group, it's wise to understand what they think.
+Harvard Business Review

+'How to measure a company's real impact', September 2020.

+Millennials and Generation Z now actively vote with their dollars

+A vitally important shift in the consumer landscape is the importance of Millennials and Gen Z, and their vastly different attitudes to sustainability compared to the generations that went before them.

+Gen Z will soon be the largest consumer group, so it's wise to understand what they think.

-On a claimed basis, First Insight found that 73% of Gen Z and 68% of Millennials say they are willing to pay more for sustainable products.
+First Insight found that 73% of Gen Z and 68% of Millennials say they are willing to pay more for sustainable products.
 Taking the two generations together, more than half say they're willing to pay in excess of 10% more for sustainable products.

 Behavioural studies bear these claims out - and point to sustainability being key to business growth.
 A study by Stern School of Business across the FMCG category between 2013 to 2018 found that while sustainability marketed products made up 16% of the market, they delivered more than half of the market growth.

-And these sustainably marketed products grew about five times faster than the ones that were not marketed or had no sustainability practice in their marketing or in their products in general.
-It's a compelling body of evidence pointing towards the fact that sustainability practice really does mean success.
+These sustainably marketed products grew about five times faster than the ones that were not marketed or had no sustainability practice in their marketing or in their products in general.
 Are you willing to pay for more sustainable products?

+How much more are you willing to spend for more sustainable products?